evanx/webhook-publish/README.md

 }
 ```

-For example, invoke `https://api.telegram.org/botTOKEN/setWebhook` with the URL for a deployment of this NodeJS webserver.
+For your own Telebot deployment, invoke `https://api.telegram.org/botTOKEN/setWebhook` with your deployment URL.

 The path of URL would `/webhook/SECRET` where you might generate a random `SECRET` as follows.